-To be help you understand and know what to do, we explain these reasons why your dog's urine is dark yellow.
+To be help you understand and know what to do, we explain these reasons why is my dog's pee so yellow.
 We also detail what action needs to be taken and whether it is life threatening.
-Our article on crystals in your dog's urine is further discuss why it is so important to monitor your dog's toilet habits.
+Our article on crystals in your dog's urine further discusses why it is so important to monitor your dog's toilet habits.

 Climate and behavior can also affect hydration of dogs.
 If the dog drinks water in the cool of the morning, but the environment becomes much hotter later on, their body will need more water to sustain itself.
 Similarly, when dogs get excited and exercise a lot, they may neglect to drink sufficient water.